welersonMelo/Algorithm-Design-Projects/README.md

 # Algorithm-Design-Projects
-Some of C/C++ codes of projects for Algorithm Design.
+Some of C/C++ codes of Algorithm Design course at University Federal of Sergipe.